quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Depending on the observability use case any data could be logged or captured.
 As per {{?RFC6973}}, operators must be aware that such data could be compromised, risking the privacy of all participants.
-Entities that expecti internet protocol features to ensure data privacy might unknowingly be subject to broader privacy risks, undermining their ability to assess or respond effectively.
+Entities that expect protocol features to ensure data privacy might unknowingly be subject to broader privacy risks, undermining their ability to assess or respond effectively.

 ## Data at risk

-qlog operators and implementers need to consider security and privacy risks when handling qlog data, including logging, storage, usage and more.
+qlog operators and implementers need to consider security and privacy risks when handling qlog data, including logging, storage, usage, and more.
 Data can be categorized as non-sensitive, potentially-sensitive, or sensitive.
 The considerations presented in this section may pose varying risks depending on the the data itself or its handling.
 Generally, the largest risk factors arise from